freifunk-gluon/gluon/README.md

-To build Gluon, after checkeing out the repository change to the source root directory to  perform the following commands:
+To build Gluon, after checking out the repository change to the source root directory to  perform the following commands:

     git clone git://github.com/freifunk-gluon/site-ffhl.git site # Get the Freifunk Lübeck site repository - or use your own!